-In partnership with the Kinder Institute on Constitutional Democracy, this series explores the origins and development of American constitutional and democratic traditions, as well as their applications and interpretations throughout the world.
-The often subtle interaction between constitutionalism’s commitment to the rule of law and democracy’s emphasis on the rule of the many lies at the heart of this enterprise.
-Bringing together insights from history and political theory, the series showcases interdisciplinary scholarship that traces constitutional and democratic themes in American politics, law, society, and culture, with an eye to both the practical and theoretical implications.
+In partnership with the Kinder Institute on Constitutional Democracy, this series explores the history and development of American constitutional ideas and democratic practices both in the United States and as they have reverberated throughout the world.
+The volumes in this series showcase interdisciplinary scholarship that helps readers gain insight into both new and traditional themes in American politics, law, society, and culture, with an eye to both practical and theoretical applications.

 Journalism is a central institution in the social, cultural, and political lives of communities, nations, and the world.
 Citizens and leaders rely on the news, information, and analysis that journalists produce, curate, and distribute each day.
 Their work must be understood in the context of journalism’s institutional features, including its roles, ethics, operations, and boundaries.
 These features are themselves the product of a history, emerging through periods of stability and change.
 The volumes in this series, published in collaboration with the University of Missouri School of Journalism, span the history of journalism, and advance thoughtful and theoretically-driven arguments for how it can best negotiate the currents of change.